joe7575/termlib/README.md

 - The terminal font size can be changed with the "+" and "-" buttons.
 - The "?" button outputs the help text.
 - The screen size is 60 characters x 20 lines.
 - The function keys can be labeled and programmed.
-See help text.
+See help text
 - To send a string/characters to the controller, enter the string into the edit field and press "Enter".
 - The "ESC" button cancels the editing mode, so that no characters are sent to the controller.
-- The terminal output can be forced with a '\n' or '\r'.
-The output of a string like "Hello world" is not yet displayed, so output either "Hello world\n" or "\rHello world".
+- The output on the terminal only occurs after a '\n' character.
+The output of a string like "Hello world" is not yet displayed, so output "Hello world\n".
+- If several lines shall be output as one block, it is advisable to suppress the output at the beginning with `\27\5\1` and to activate it again at the end with `\27\5\2`.
+  This prevents the text on the terminal from flickering.
 - The terminal can also be used to connect directly to Techage blocks with command interface.
 - Using the escape sequence `\27\4\<command>\n`, the given command is executed like commands entered in the terminal.
 This makes it possible, for example, to program the function keys.

 ### TechAge/TechPack Lua Controller Example